Analytic philosophy: Later Wittgenstein

+Wittgenstein's later philosophy, from the posthumous Philosophical Investigations (1953), differed dramatically from his early work of the Tractatus.
+Philosophers refer to them like two different philosophers: "early Wittgenstein" and "later Wittgenstein".
 One notion found in both early and later Wittgenstein is that "Philosophy is a battle against the bewitchment of our intelligence by means of language."
 Philosophers had been misusing language and asking meaningless questions, and it was Wittgenstein's job "to show the fly the way out of the fly bottle."